Dzvezdana/pydata_workshop_september2025/workshop/multi-agent-workflow/assignment_03.md

 ## Assignment 3.
 Workflow Orchestrators

 A crucial component of multi-agent systems is the orchestrator that coordinates interactions between agents.
-Dapr Agents supports three orchestration strategies: Random, LLM-based and RoundRobin.
+Dapr Agents supports three orchestration strategies: Random, LLM-based, and RoundRobin.

 ### Random Orchestrator